-This activity covers community festivals, cultural grants and other steps to encourage Wellington's diverse communities to participate in cultural activities.
+This activity covers community festivals, cultural grants and other steps to mana whenua and Wellington's diverse communities to participate in cultural activities.
 We outline what we do, provide context as to why it's important, and outline the budget and performance measures for this area.